-Some shopfronts have surviving historic doors and entrances which are rare survivors and therefore should be retained and incorporated into any proposed alterations.
-The historic doors and entrances fit with the proportion of the upper storeys of the building, their style, use of materials and enhance the character of the property, and conservation of the areas as a whole.
-Proposed new doors and entrances should seek to continue this design philosophy.
+Some shopfronts have surviving historic doors and entrances which are rare survivors.
+They will usually be in proportion to the upper storeys of the building and their style, materials and fit with the character of the property as a whole.